|

 service.
 We've all heard calls that are garbled or choppy, and

-it's always because of a bandwidth issue.
+it's always because of a bandwidth or latency

-With most VoIP providers, you need about 128K for each VoIP
+With most VoIP providers you need about 128K for each VoIP

 telephone line, in both directions.
 If you have four lines,